tpoveda/tpoveda/README.md

 <hr>

-I am **Tomas Poveda**, Technical Artist specialized in character and pipeline technology with a strong programming background that works in the Videogame and Animation industry.
+I am **Tomas Poveda**, Software developer & Technical Artist specialized in character and pipeline technology with a strong programming background that works in the Videogame and Animation industry.
 Always looking to make artists' life easier.
 DCC lover :heart:.

 My experience and background allowed me to develop a profile that combines both technical and artistic skills.
 I love listening and helping my teammates, so they can focus on art rather than the technology to create it.